kmzbrnoI/rcs-api/Home.md

 This wiki describes functionality of MTB.dll dynamic library and its API.

 MTB library is used to set and get state of [MTB modules](http://mtb.kmz-brno.cz) on model railroad via simple dll interface.
+It supports MTB-UNI and MTB-TTL modules with firmware 4.1.

 This library could be loaded from any program (be sure to match library and application architecture [e.g. x86 or x86-64]).
 MTB.dll is currently distributed